Water Quality Reports

 For more information on source water assessments and protection efforts at our system, contact Stacy Walters at 817-392-8203.

-Further details about the source-water assessments are available in the Texas Commission on Environmental Quality’s Drinking Water Watch database at bit.ly/TCEQDWW2021.
+Further details about the source water assessments are available in the Texas Commission on Environmental Quality’s Drinking Water Watch database at bit.ly/FWDWW2023.

 Conservation is a Water Source

-The water distribution system is the network of pipes, storage facilities, pumps and other equipment that carry potable water from a treatment plant to customers’ homes and businesses.
+The water distribution system is the network of pipes, storage facilities, pumps and other equipment that moves potable water from a treatment plant to customers’ homes and businesses.

-In addition to providing statistical facts about the Fort Worth Water utility, this section’s goal is to explain many utility actions some people might not understand—such as flushing fire hydrants.
+In addition to providing statistical facts about the Fort Worth water utility, this section’s goal is to explain many utility actions some people might not understand.

 This section also serves to convey information about the quality of our water.